 As your small-group tour continues through the Historic District, pass Franklin Court — the site of Ben Franklin's home — and view Independence Mall, the National Constitution Center and the US Mint.
 Follow your guide across the Mall and visit the President's House, once the home of George Washington and John Adams during Philadelphia’s tenure as the nation's capital.

 See the Liberty Bell, with the possibility of going inside, crowds permitting, and continue to the Curtis Center, where you’ll enter (weekdays only) for a view of Maxfield Parrish's Dream Garden, a beautiful mosaic mural.

-Continue through Independence National Park and see Independence Hall, where the Declaration of Independence and the US Constitution were signed.
-As you walk, learn about Congress Hall, Old City Hall, the Philosophical Society, the 2nd Bank of the US and and Carpenter's Hall.
+Then, it’s off to Washington Square for stories of William Penn, the state’s founder, and a possible visit to the Tomb of the Unknown Soldier.
+Stroll through Independence National Park and the must-see Independence Hall, where the Declaration of Independence and the US Constitution were signed.
+As you walk, learn about Congress Hall, Old City Hall, the Philosophical Society, the Second Bank of the US and Carpenter's Hall.

 Making your way back to the Old City neighborhood, end the tour at a local brewpub.
 Enjoy a craft beer or refreshing non-alcoholic beverage before saying farewell to your guide.